mitchelllisle/dime/README.md

 # dime
-An R package for evaluating and exploring DIMEnsions related to Machine Learning algorithms and datasets
+An R package for evaluating and exploring and transforming DIMEnsions related to Machine Learning algorithms and datasets

 #### To Install
 First set your Github PAT token in `.Renviron` or however you prefer to store tokens.